CoF-intro2R/intro2R-hw1/README.md

 dev.off()
 ```

-7) Run your script and double check that there is an image of a histogram saved in the `/Figures` directory.
+7) Run your script and double check that there is an image of a histogram saved in the `Figures` directory.

 8) Commit the changes from steps 4-7 and add the following commit message:

-> Added R script /R/hw1.R and ran it, producing an image of a histogram saved to `/Figures/sample_hist.png`.
+> Added R script R/hw1.R and ran it, producing an image of a histogram saved to `Figures/sample_hist.png`.

 9) Push your changes up to the remote.